Abhishek-Dobliyal/Vue-Dragger/README.md

   </VueDragger>
 ```

 - Methods can be called on drag start and drag end by passing them as `props`.
-Use the `onDragStart` and `onDragEnd` events to accomplish the same.
+Use the `onDragStart` and `onDragEnd` props to accomplish the same.

 ```html
   <VueDragger :onDragStart="start" :onDragEnd="stop">